AngusTheMack/rl-project/README.md

 # Approach
 We used a Deep Q Network as the backbone of our agent.
 The code was largely based off one of our [previous assignments](https://github.com/AngusTheMack/dqn-pong).
 We used minimal wrappers, and simply trained a number of models over the course of few weeks.
 Often using a pretrained model's weights to initialise another model, and changing different hyperparameters along the way.
 We reached level 5 in the tower, and achieved a score of 40000.
 Considering the aim was to beat an agent with a score of 8000, we did notably well.
 This assignment has a [leader board](https://moodle.ms.wits.ac.za/piedranker/app/php/rankings.php?assignid=431&courseid=74) so that students can track how their agents compare against others, and some students achieved truly remarkable performance.

+# Alternative Methods
+We tried a few different methods before our DQN model achieved good results.
+Such as:
+* Tensorflow based PPO
+* PyTorch PPO
+* Random Agent

+You can view them in the `alt_methods` directory